biscuitboost/yourbanger-fe/src/data/post/retirement-gift-ideas.md

 ---
 publishDate: 2025-03-08T00:00:00Z
-title: "Retirement Gift Ideas That Honor Their Legacy (Not Another Watch)"
+title: "AI Retirement Songs & Gift Ideas That Honor Their Legacy"
 excerpt: "After decades of work, they deserve better than a gold watch.
 These retirement gift ideas celebrate their career and the freedom ahead—from custom songs to meaningful tributes."
 image: ~/assets/images/blog/retirement-gifts-hero.jpg
 imageAlt: "Retirement celebration with colleagues presenting meaningful gift to retiree, emotional moment"